otheiner/string_art/README.md

 [110  62 112  64 115]
 ```

-I can also generate image which has hole in them (this is me with open mouth):
+I can also generate image which has hole in them (this is me with open mouth).
+The way of doing it is decribed in the tutorial notebook.

 <img src="https://github.com/otheiner/thread_art/blob/main/assets/open_mouth.png" width="450">

-And another image that I generated:
+And another image that I generated - this time not a face.

 <img src="https://github.com/otheiner/thread_art/blob/main/assets/dog.png" width="450">